aspose-html/Aspose.HTML-Documentation/content/java/release-notes/release-notes-2018/aspose-html-for-java-18-6-release-notes/_index.md

 ## **Aspose.HTML for Java 18.6 Release Notes** ##
 -----
 As per regular monthly update process of all APIs being offered by Aspose, we are honored to announce the June release of Aspose.HTML for Java.
-In this release, we have improved SVG support and made some internal bug fixes and enhancements related to CSS parsing algorithms and document rendering.
+In this release, we have improved SVG support and made some internal bug fixes and enhancements related to {{%CSS%}} parsing algorithms and document rendering.
 Additionally, we have improved the mechanism of the external fonts loading and introduced 'Text Rendering Options' object in order to give user an ability to configure text rendering quality.
 Moreover, we have extended numbers of supported formats.
 W3C HTML Canvas is part of our library now, we support rendering of HTML Canvas elements as a part of HTML document as well as direct access and manipulation of HTML Canvas 2D Context.
 Also, we enhanced HTML and SVG documents saving methods.
 Now, you can not only save a document to output file, but control the process of handling resources that are linked to the document, set up restrictions and depth of saving of bound up documents.
 Furthermore, we included some new output formats, so now you can save your documents into Markdown notations which is represented a plain text format for writing structured documents, based on conventions for indicating formatting in email and use posts; and also save your documents into MIME Encapsulation of Aggregate HTML Documents (MHTML) format.
 And one more new feature that we are pleased to introduce in this release is FormEditor.
 It is created to simplify the work with HTML Form Elements.
 Since, attributes of HTML elements are represented as a 'string' objects, it is easy to make a mistake and fill the form with the wrong values.
 In order to avoid this mistake we introduced FormEditor which is instead of 'String' values manipulates with java objects.
 Moreover, once you fill your Form up with data you can easily send it to a remote server by using a new FormSubmitter object.